Ommaciasd/PWEB/Terraform/Azure/README.md

 ## Requirements

 - Have a Azure subscription.
-- Have a local computer for the compilation of TF, JSON manifests (Terraform, Azure CLI)
+- Have a local computer for the compilation of TF, JSON manifests (Terraform, Terragrunt, Azure CLI)
 - Create or clone a project with repositories and modules, using a base structure to standardize.

 ## Walkthrougth